Larsvanderlaan/Larsvanderlaan.github.io/_pages/about.md

 My research interests encompass a wide range of areas, including semiparametric statistics, survival analysis, shape-constrained inference, supervised statistical learning, distribution-free calibration, and inference after model selection.

 For the latest updates on my research and academic endeavors, you can follow me on Twitter at [@Larsvanderlaan3](https://twitter.com/LarsvanderLaan3).

+ All my research publications can found on my [Google Scholar](https://scholar.google.com/citations?user=0bwP0i4AAAAJ&hl=en) profile.
 To explore a selection of my works, please visit the publications tab.
-For a comprehensive list of my academic contributions, refer to my [Google Scholar](https://scholar.google.com/citations?user=0bwP0i4AAAAJ&hl=en) profile.